QTechnocrats/covid19-detection-chest-xray-dataset/README.md

 # Overview of the Project

 ## Problem Statement -
-#### Detecting Covid19 from Chest X-ray images of patient using Quantum Circuit
+#### Detecting Covid19 from Chest X-ray images of patient using Quantum Neural Network

 ## Dataset used -
 We have used [this datset](https://www.kaggle.com/pranavraikokte/covid19-image-dataset) from Kaggle which contains 250 training and 65 testing images for our model.